Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Related work

 \paragraph{Linear vs. softmax attention ---} Although linear attention has gained traction for its computational efficiency, it typically lags behind softmax-based counterparts in predictive performance, spurring efforts to narrow this gap \citep{choromanski2021rethinking, zhen2022cosformer}.
-A pivotal advance in this direction is due to \citet{han2024bridging}, who showed that a \emph{linearized variant of softmax attention} can closely approximate the performance of standard softmax attention.
-Building on this insight, we adopt the \emph{linearized softmax} formulation, which preserves the essential temperature-dependent behavior of standard attention while enabling tractable theoretical analysis.
-This choice provides a principled framework for investigating how attention-temperature selection shapes ICL performance in pretrained Transformers.

-\paragraph{Attention temperature ---} Research on attention temperature remains limited. \citet{velivckovic2024softmax} recently proposed an adaptive temperature scheme to sharpen softmax outputs, and several empirical studies in natural language processing and computer vision \citep{lin2018learning, zhang2022attention, peng2024yarn, lee2021vision, chen2023accumulated, zou2024attention} suggest that adjusting the attention temperature can enhance Transformer performance.
+A pivotal advance in this direction is due to \citet{han2024bridging}, who showed that a \emph{approximate variant of softmax attention} can closely approximate the performance of standard softmax attention.
+Building on this insight, we adopt the \emph{approximate softmax} formulation, which preserves the essential temperature-dependent behavior of standard attention while enabling tractable theoretical analysis.
+This choice provides a principled framework for investigating how attention-temperature selection shapes ICL performance in pretrained Transformers. \paragraph{Attention temperature ---} Research on attention temperature remains limited. \citet{velivckovic2024softmax} recently proposed an adaptive temperature scheme to sharpen softmax outputs, and several empirical studies in natural language processing and computer vision \citep{lin2018learning, zhang2022attention, peng2024yarn, lee2021vision, chen2023accumulated, zou2024attention} suggest that adjusting the attention temperature can enhance Transformer performance.
 However, these works do not examine ICL under distributional shift.
 To our knowledge, no prior study has systematically analyzed how attention temperature influences ICL in such settings—a gap our work directly addresses.